How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Folliculitis

-Folliculitis is the involvement of the hair follicles in the pathological process, which is accompanied by the formation of small heads on the skin filled with pus.
+Folliculitis is the involvement of hair follicles in the pathological process, which is accompanied by the formation of small heads on the skin filled with pus.

 Furuncle